 The Brain Research & Imaging Centre (BRIC), the most advanced multi-modal brain imaging facility in the South West, will provide the sea-change to enhance the quality of our research in human neuroscience.

-With seven cutting-edge human research laboratories, each represented within the facility’s logo, BRIC will include an MRI suite with the most advanced 3-Tesla scanner in the region.
+With seven cutting-edge human research laboratories, each represented by the facility’s logo, BRIC will include an MRI suite with the most advanced 3-Tesla scanner in the region.
 It will critically advance our enquiry toward the most advanced brain research, improved radiological diagnostics and better patient care.

 The partnership of University of Plymouth, University Hospitals Plymouth NHS Trust and DDRC Healthcare is central to our wider aims of delivering rapid improvements to health and wellbeing in the region and beyond, supporting commercial development and integrating research into education at the highest levels.